JodieeT/DistilBERT/README.md

-# DistilBERT vs BERT — error analysis on SST-2, IMDb, and MRPC
+# DistilBERT vs BERT — Error Analysis on SST-2, IMDb, and MRPC

 We fine-tune `bert-base-uncased` and `distilbert-base-uncased` on three GLUE-style benchmarks: **SST-2** (short, single-sentence sentiment),